szermatt/mistty/docs/source/usage.rst

 Directory Tracking
 ------------------

-If you're using :program:`Bash` as a shell, you'll discover that Emacs keeps track of the shell's current directory, so commands like :kbd:`M-x find-file` know where to start from.
+If you're using :program:`Bash` or :program:`Fish` version 4 or later, as a shell, you'll discover that Emacs keeps track of the shell's current directory, so commands like :kbd:`M-x find-file` know where to start from.

-If you're using another shell, however, you'll need to configure it to tell Emacs about its current directory, as described in :ref:`Directory Tracking for Fish <fish_dirtrack>` and in :ref:`Directory Tracking for Zsh <zsh_dirtrack>`.
+If you're using any other shell, you'll need to configure it to tell Emacs about its current directory, as described in :ref:`Directory Tracking for Fish <fish_dirtrack>` and in :ref:`Directory Tracking for Zsh <zsh_dirtrack>`.

 :program:`Bash` out-of-the-box directory tracking also doesn't work in shells you start using :program:`ssh` or :program:`docker`.
 For that